bulletmark/edir/README.md

 You can use `edir` with [`sudo`][sudo] to rename, delete, or copy system files.
 For improved convenience and security, `edir` runs the editing session as your regular user, not as root - similar to how [`sudoedit`][sudoedit] works.
-This approach allows you to use graphical editors (like VS Code), which should not be run as root.
+This approach allows you to use graphical editors (like VS Code or Zed etc), which normally should not be run as root.
 Use `sudo -E` so that your preferred editor is selected via your `$EDIR_EDITOR` or `$EDITOR` environment variable.
 For example, to rename or delete files in `/etc` using VS Code:

 ```sh
 $ export EDIR_EDITOR="code -nw"